“They let me be me and like me just the way I am, Mom!”

 For older campers ages 10-14, we offer two-week sessions, although many campers opt for four weeks.
 Regardless of your child’s age, our counselors focus on each individual camper, ensuring a great experience whether your child is a first time or seasoned camper.
 Campers have the opportunity to customize their program each week by signing up for three clinic activities (one of which can be swim instruction).
 In the afternoon, they head to the waterfront for free swim and then also have a period for activities as a cabin group.

-Each day concludes with an all camp or village activity and then cabin devotions where campers reflect on the day’s experiences.
-The weekends are host to special all camp activities ranging from Carnivals, to Camp Olympics, to our World Series of Wiffleball!
-Plus, there’s time each day for siesta where campers have some quiet time to read a book, hang out with friends, and write letters home!
+Each day concludes with an all-camp or village activity and then cabin devotions where campers reflect on the day’s experiences.
+The weekends are host to special all camp activities ranging from Carnivals to Camp Olympics, to our World Series of Wiffleball!
+Plus, there’s a time each day for siesta where campers have some quiet time to read a book, hang out with friends, and write letters home!

 Our holdover program is more than just waiting around for the next camp session to start.
 Campers get to enjoy some activities normally reserved for different programs and age groups, for example, they will all have the opportunity to climb Mt.
 Meggido, normally reserved for teens.
 Swimming, games, and arts and crafts round out the fun.
 Adequate time is set aside, however, for the campers to just rest and relax.

 Of course, parents are welcome to check out their children during the holdover weekend.
 Simply call ahead and indicate a pick-up time.
-We will insure your child will be ready to go and enjoy a dinner, movie, or activity with the family.
+We will ensure your child will be ready to go and enjoy dinner, movie, or activity with the family.